 The Clinton Global Initiative is an organization that has played a valuable role in advancing the kind of cross-sector partnerships that make these kinds of impact investments possible.
 The Urban Institute and The Kresge Foundation have leveraged CGI’s model to help align capital with evidence-based initiatives aimed at transforming lives.

 A recent successful project made possible by cross-sector collaboration occurred in Denver.
 Denver mayor Michael Hancock was looking for ways to break the troubling—and seemingly intractable—cycle of housing instability and criminal justice involvement among a subset of his city’s residents.
-Rather than offering a short-term band-aid, supportive housing offers a more sustainable platform for finally breaking the cycle.
 Much needed funds for preventative programs and supportive housing had been steadily drying up, even as expensive remedial and emergency care interventions were also failing.

 Of course, the many factors that can contribute to a person getting stuck in a homelessness-jail cycle—such as serious mental illness and substance abuse—cannot be solved by any one system.
 In the case of Denver, police time, jail days, detox programs, emergency room visits, and other health care expenses all put a significant burden on city taxpayers and rarely left the homeless in a better position.